okdistribute/page-router/readme.md

       })
     },
     onrender: function (params, data) {
-      // do something after the page is rendered console.log('hello', params.id, data.post)
+      // anything you can do with Ractive.js console.log('hello', params.id, data.post)
     }
   }